rabobank-nederland/omnikassa-sdk-doc/README.md

 customers come back to the same webshop using the same same credit card for checkout.

 This feature is enabled if:
-1. Webshop is onboarded with Cards on File feature;
+1. Webshop is configured via the merchant dashboard for the Cards on File feature;
 2. During order announcement, a `shopperRef` is provided and `emailAddress` of `customerInformation` is provided;
 3. The `paymentBrandMetaData` map has `enableCardOnFile` as `true`;